elihoole/elihoole.github.io/_posts/2024-06-23-subverting-ramachandra-myths.md

 At the seminar, Ramachandra presented Ilan Pappé and Benny Morris as primary historical authorities corroborating his particular narrative.
 These two historians hold fundamentally divergent views.
 For instance, while Pappé wrote an entire book characterising the events of 1948 as ethnic cleansing, Morris does not share this view.
 In fact, Morris describes Pappé’s book, The Ethnic Cleansing of Palestine, as being riddled with “distortions, large and small” on “almost every page” and credits Pappé with “polluting Middle Eastern historiography and poisoning the minds of those who superficially dabble in it.”[^1] One might be forgiven for thinking that the latter part of Morris' critique is directed at Ramachandra himself.

 Speaking of sources, Ramachandra  unreservedly commended Al Jazeera to the audience as the credible news platform to follow on the Israel-Palestine conflict.
 Notwithstanding the fact that Al Jazeera is a Qatari state-funded media organisation and is headquartered in the same city where the same state houses Hamas’ top brass.
 I suggest that Ramachandra dusts up his nuclear engineering textbooks to fact-check this Al Jazeera piece which, among other things, equates mass and energy to assert that Israel dropped the equivalent of two atom bombs on Gaza.

-## Ramachandra is unfamiliar with the text of the ICJ ruling

-I will now address the misrepresentation of the ICJ ruling dated 26 January 2024 in the open letter Ramachandra circulated.
-The ICJ did not identify genocide or ethnic cleansing as the letter claims.
-In fact, it could not have done so, as the court did not evaluate the merits of South Africa’s allegations during the provisional measures phase:

-“At the present stage of the proceedings, the Court is not required to ascertain whether any violations of Israel’s obligations under the Genocide Convention have occurred.
-Such a finding could be made by the Court only at the stage of the examination of the merits of the present case.” (paragraph #30)

-The court instead considered whether the rights asserted by South Africa—specifically, the right of Palestinians “to be protected from acts of genocide, attempted genocide, direct and public incitement to commit genocide, complicity in genocide, and conspiracy to commit genocide” (paragraph #37)—are plausible.
-The word “plausible” appears 15 times in the decision text, always in the context of “rights asserted by South Africa,” never in the context of “genocide” or “ethnic cleansing.”
-In fact, the term “ethnic cleansing” does not appear at all in the decision text.
-Moreover, it is instructive that the court did not order a ceasefire as South Africa had requested.
-Instead, it instructed Israel to comply with the Genocide Convention, which Israel is already obligated to do as a party to the convention.
-If the court did find plausible genocide, as Ramachandra claims, is it not unusual that it did not order an immediate ceasefire?
-Keep in mind also that the ICJ is capable of ordering such a ceasefire as it did against Russia in March 2022.

-Ramachandra appears unfamiliar with the actual text of the decision as he provided three third-party links interpreting the decision to say what he believes it says when I challenged him on the letter.
-But the text is quite explicit about what it found to be plausible which has since been clarified beyond reasonable doubt by the former president of the ICJ who presided over the hearing.

 ## Ramachandra has a thin grasp of facts on the Israeli-Palestinian conflict